JoshuaDBruton/TSC/README.md

 ## Contents
 This repository contains implementations or usage of the following techniques and architectures:
-1. Fully Convolutional Neural Networks
+1. Implementations of UNet, BNet (an extension of VNet), and TSCNet
-2. Translated Skip Connections
+2. Translated Skip Connections, used in the TSCNet architecture (marked with comment)
-3. VNet and UNet

 We make use of Pytorch with Pytorch Lightning for our implementations.